What goes into a Personal Injury Settlement Demand?

 12. services, past and future.

 Demand for Settlement: This section is your summary, wherein you list the different dollar amounts for the economic and non-economic damages you’ve previously identified and total them into the final demand for settlement.
-If the number seems too low to you, go back and review some of your other numbers (but not the past medical or wage loss, as those are fixed), such as your pain and suffering or future wage loss.
+If the number seems too low, review some of your other numbers (but not the past medical or wage loss, as those are fixed), such as your pain and suffering or future wage loss.

-It’s generally a best practice to start with a number that is higher than you want to receive as your final settlement.
+It’s generally a best practice to start with a number higher than you want to receive as your final settlement.
 Don’t think that you’ll impress the adjuster with your reasonableness.
-Adjusters know that initial offers are exaggerated and expect you to negotiate down from them.
-If you start off reasonable, you’ll be negotiating down from “reasonable.”
+Adjusters know that initial offers are exaggerated and expect you to negotiate down.
+If you start reasonable, you’ll negotiate down from “reasonable.”
 Even at judge-ordered mediations, insurance companies will make an initial offer of 10% or even less of what they end up settling the case for.

-When you’ve finished your demand letter, have someone else proofread it for you and make sure it reads well.
-When you’re satisfied with the letter, send it, along with copies of all of your supporting documentation, to the insurer.
+When you’ve finished your demand letter, have someone else proofread it for you and ensure it reads well.
+When you’re satisfied with the letter, send it to the insurer with copies of all of your supporting documentation.

 You can handle your property damage claim immediately after your accident without waiting for your bodily injury claim to ripen.
-Just make sure that you don’t give any recorded statements to the adjuster (assuming the accident report will state that the other driver was at fault).
-Inspections of your car are fine, and expected.
-Be sure that any release you sign as part of your property damage settlement does not release the insurer from your bodily injury, or personal injury claim.
+Just ensure you don’t give any recorded statements to the adjuster (assuming the accident report will state that the other driver was at fault).
+Inspections of your car are fine and expected.
+Be sure that any release you sign as part of your property damage settlement does not release the insurer from your bodily injury or personal injury claim.

 What Happens After the Settlement Demand Goes Out?

 Mark your calendar to note the day your demand expires.
-Hopefully, you’ll hear from the insurer before then, either by mail or by phone, with either an acceptance (unlikely) of your offer or a counter-offer.
-If you do not hear from the insurer by the deadline, it’s up to you whether you want to contact the insurer to check on the status of the demand or just hire a lawyer.
+Hopefully, you’ll hear from the insurer before then, either by mail or by phone, with either an acceptance (unlikely) of your offer or a counteroffer.
+If you do not hear from the insurer by the deadline, it’s up to you whether you want to contact the insurer to check on the demand status or hire a lawyer.

-Some attorneys think it is better to not try to trade numbers back and forth with the adjuster during a single phone call to settle your claim.
-The thought process is that taking some time to consider the counter-offer caries more weight.
-Once you hear back from the adjuster, make notes about anything the adjuster identifies as weaknesses in your case, or reasons for not offering more money.
+Some attorneys think it is better not to trade numbers back and forth with the adjuster during a single phone call to settle your claim.
+The thought process of taking time to consider the counteroffer carries more weight.
+Once you hear back from the adjuster, note anything the adjuster identifies as weaknesses in your case or reasons for not offering more money.
 Look into the claims and form counter-arguments before making a counter-offer of your own.
-Take your time and don’t try to rush things.
-Remember that smaller moves may make the process take longer, but they may increase the final settlement number.
+Take your time, and don’t try to rush things.
+Remember that smaller moves may take longer but may increase the final settlement number.

-Negotiating Tip: With the caveat that these are not hard and fast rules: Often, parties trying to settle a claim use their offers to send a message to the other side about where they ultimately want the settlement to go.
-This is referred to as the “midpoint” game, and is usually and indicator at mediations.
-Pay attention to the number in the middle of the two offers (e.g., if you’re at $50,000.00 and the adjuster is at $10,000.00, $30,000.00 is the middle — just add the last two offers and divide that by 2).
-Looking at the midpoint on the initial demand/offer is generally not very accurate until a few moves back and forth have occurred.
+Negotiating Tip: With the warning that these are not hard and fast rules, parties trying to settle a claim often use their offers to send a message to the other side about where they ultimately want the settlement to go.
+This is referred to as the “midpoint” game and is usually an indicator at mediation.
+Pay attention to the number in the middle of the two offers (e.g., if you’re at $50,000.00 and the adjuster is at $10,000.00, $30,000.00 is the middle — add the last two offers and divide that by 2).
+Looking at the midpoint on the initial demand/offer is generally inaccurate until a few moves back and forth have occurred.

 A common occurrence: the parties in the settlement negotiations want to get to the point where they can “split the baby” and reach a settlement.
 Keep this in mind when making new offers.
-If the adjuster isn’t moving enough, make your own moves smaller to send the message that you see the “ultimate settlement figure” as being higher than the adjuster.
-Note that this “middle seeking behavior” doesn’t really happen until after the first one or two offers, after your opening number has come down into a more reasonable range (and the adjuster has moved off of the nominal starting number).
-So, don’t be too reluctant to make a large move in the beginning — it may be necessary to start talking real numbers.
-Use some of the padding you’ve built in to your offer to make that move.
+If the adjuster isn’t moving enough, make your moves smaller to convey that you see the “ultimate settlement figure” as higher than the adjuster.
+Note that this “middle-seeking behavior” doesn’t happen until after the first one or two offers.
+This is after your opening number has reached a more reasonable range (and the adjuster has moved off the nominal starting number).
+So, don’t be too reluctant to make a large move initially — it may be necessary to start talking actual numbers.
+Use some of the padding you’ve built into your offer to make that move.